tpoisot/ms_proba_networks/ms/maintext.md

 ## Spatial-variation predicts local network structure

-In this final application, we re-analyze the data from @troj15, to investigate how spatial information can be used to derive probability of interactions.
+In this final application, we re-analyze data from a previous study by @troj15, to investigate how spatial information can be used to derive probability of interactions.
 In the original dataset, fourteen locations have been sampled to describe the local plant-pollination network.
-There is both species and interaction variability across sampling locations.
+This dataset exhibits both species and interaction variability across sampling locations.
 We define the overall probability of an interaction in the following way,

 \begin{equation}
 \text{P}(i \rightarrow j) = \frac{\mathbf{N}_{ij}}{\mathbf{O}_{ij}}\, ,